The Path to Rome: Within Belloc's oeuvre

-The Path to Rome remains one of Belloc's most highly-regarded works and his most popular work of prose.
+The Path to Rome remains one of Belloc's most highly regarded works and his most popular work of prose.
 It has been viewed as a quintessential example of the Bellocian travelogue: coarsely humorous, enamoured with the beauty of the physical world, and spiritually informed.
 Patrick Braybrooke describes it as one example which reflects Belloc's versatility in writing.
 He argues that "it might easily [have been] but a notebook of thoughts", but Belloc transforms it into a sober reflection on the struggle of pilgrimage and brings the reader into the joy and terror that he experienced during his journey, making it "undoubtedly one of Belloc's most popular and fascinating books".
 Retrospectives of the work have compared it favourably to the work of Laurence Sterne, particularly his The Life and Opinions of Tristram Shandy, and those of François Rabelais.
-Others still have compared it to the works of Robert Burton, Samuel Butler, Robert Louis Stevenson, and Izaak Walton.
+A review in The New York Times compared it to the works of Robert Burton, Samuel Butler, Robert Louis Stevenson, and Izaak Walton.

 Shortly after Belloc's death, the American philosopher Frederick Wilhelmsen wrote Hilaire Belloc: No Alienated Man, an analysis of Belloc's works and philosophy.
-In it, Wilhelmsen compares The Path to Rome with two of Belloc's other travelogues, The Cruise of the Nona and Hills and the Sea, as acknowledging the physical beauty of nature as both a blessing of God and as a testament to His power.
+In it, Wilhelmsen compares The Path to Rome with two of Belloc's other travelogues, The Cruise of the Nona and Hills and the Sea, as acknowledging the physical beauty of nature as both a blessing of God and as a testament to divine power.
 Wilhelmsen further compares The Path to Rome with Belloc's later travelogue-like novel The Four Men: A Farrago, published almost a decade later.
 He argues that in The Four Men, Myself – a characterisation of part of Belloc's personality – feels at home in the company of the other three; all four are tepid Catholics who view immortality as a hope rather than as a promise, but Myself is surrounded by reminders that he will be alienated from his mortal friends in death, accentuated by the autumnal setting.
-By contrast, though published earlier, The Path to Romes Belloc is a "Catholic at home in Christendom" who can no longer be alienated from his surroundings.
-He is able to travel with gratitude and a sense of humour, a member of the Church Militant destined to be a member of the Church Triumphant.
-He has conquered doubt after a fierce struggle and is granted some peace for having done so.
+In contrast, though published earlier, The Path to Romes Belloc is a "Catholic at home in Christendom" who can no longer be alienated from his surroundings.
+He is able to travel with gratitude and a sense of humour; Wilhelmsen characterises him as Myself transformed: "a member of the Church Militant destined to be a member of the Church Triumphant", who has conquered doubt after a fierce struggle and is granted some peace for having done so.